itissandeep98/SheroesSurvey/README.md

 - End users will receive a form link with a unique identifierfor every form.
 - After filling up the form if requested by the user and enabled by the form creator, their responses will be mailed back.

 ● Software Interface

 - Frontend:This is the primary interface with which every surveyee and form creator will interact.
 It will, in turn, interact with backend using APIs
 - Backend:This will store and perform all the form functions by providing various API endpoints.

 ● Hardware Interface

-- Theapplicationwillbeaccessiblefromanydevicewhichhasthebrowser
-  support.
+- The application will be accessible from any device which has the browser support.

 ### 2.2 Functions